TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

 The second line takes the address of the AudioComponentInstance (which you have defined above this function), and it uses the AudioComponent to initialize it.
 This function also returns an OSStatus, which is basically a wrapper around possible error codes.
 So long as the status is this special noErr condition, the sound has been setup properly.
 I took the liberty of adding a todo to come back and make sure I put in better error handling when shipping the final MacOS platform layer.

-##Audio Stream Setup
+## Audio Stream Setup
 Now that we've made a basic audio output component, we can focus on the actual audio that will play.
 For that, we use what's called an AudioStreamBasicDescription.
 This thing tells the system what kind of audio it can expect to play.

-We're going to do something very similar to what Casey does, but our audio (at least on the Mac side) won't be interleaved.
-All that means is we're going to do 48khz linear PCM with two channels instead of one channel where the left and right speakers switch off.
+We're going to do the exact same thing Casey does.
+Our audio will be 48khz interleaved linear PCM.
+Again, I want reiterate that my goal is not to invent anything new here but to make it as easy as possible to follow Casey's series when starting on a Mac.

 Let's define a constant variable for the sample rate, representing 48khz.
 Place this code in the global scope at the top of the file.